Mosco convergence of gradient forms with non-convex interaction potential: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge the financial support by the DFG through the project GR 1809/14-1.
+We gratefully acknowledge financial support by the DFG through the project GR 1809/14-1.
 Sincere thanks to Dr.~Sema Co\c{s}kun for her kind help with the figures in this article.
+We thank an anonymous referee whose comments greatly helped to improve the quality of the article.